 Additionally, it’s helpful to have checklists, labels and shorthand manuals for the most common things your renter is going to use—this way they are not calling you in the middle of the trip (or worse, trying to guess how to operate something and potentially causing damage).
 Many owners will send over links to video walkthroughs prior to a renter’s departure date; this helps as a future reference for the renter as well as letting them familiarize themselves with your vehicle’s particular quirks.

-Walk your renter through the contract and make sure they initial and sign off on each page.
+Walk your renter through the Rental contract and make sure they sign.
 (As an example, if you don’t want them using the awning, make sure they are aware of that and that any damage is their responsibility).
 The clearer you are in your walk through and key exchange, the less confusion or chance for misunderstanding there is for the Renter and you further down the road.